wp-plugins/interconnect-it-weather-widget/readme.txt

 == Changelog ==

+* 2.4.2 - Plugin should now be more reliable
 * 2.4.1 - Fixed an issue with the content being wider than the wrapper in some themes
 * 2.4   - A lot of styling updates and a bit of cleanup of the markup and settings
     * Added colour styles: Check the description/readme for information on which style does what